pazzarpj/micropython-ustubby/README.md

 ### Installing

 Currently, there are no external dependencies for running uStubby.
-Clone the repository using git and just put it on the path to install.
-Alternatively, install from PyPI with
+Install from PyPI with:
 ```bash
 pip install ustubby
 ```
+Alternatively, clone the repository using git and just put it on the path to install.

 ## Usage
 This example follows generating the template as shown [here](http://docs.micropython.org/en/latest/develop/cmodules.html#basic-example)